fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

                 Base     Fn AltGr
 ```

 This layer works without the Shift key.
 Numbers are on the home row.
-The corresponding shifted number symbols are in the upper row (except '#' and '@', which are replacing '<' and '>' on the base layer and parentheses, which moved to a more comfortable and logical position on the left hand).
-This should be intuitive for users of TKL keyboards. ';' and ':' are close to their usual position in the top right.
+The corresponding shifted number symbols are in the upper row (except '#' and '@', which are replacing '<' and '>' on the base layer and parentheses, which moved to a more comfortable and logical position on the left hand). ';' and ':' are close to their usual position in the top right.
+This layout should be relatively intuitive for users of TKL keyboards.

-'<' and '>' keep their normal positions, so the only thing that changes is the "Shift" key used to activate them.
+'<' and '>' keep their normal positions in the bottom row, so the only thing that changes is the "Shift" key used to activate them.
 The layer is optimized for comfortably typing common bigrams with '=' and '-' (e.g. <= >= != += -= := ->).

 The left bottom row has brackets.
 The nested arrangement of the brackets around the curly braces makes the "[]" bigram easier to type than having the closed bracket on the ring finger.